Winners_4_Environ_Full.jpg

 ENVIRONMENTAL

-The Environmental Award and Commendations were selected by our guest judges
+The Environmental Award was selected by our guest judges and designer of the Drawing of the Year Trophies, Mamou-Mani Architects

 ‘The story presents a world where homes have been washed away.
 A world where people have returned to being nomadic in order to escape the frequent flooding.
 As the floods become more frequent, the common home is swept away.
 People are left with no choice but to build above the ground.The story follows a young couple that travels north in order to search for a new home, all the while facing the unrelenting challenges of survival to escape the rising water levels, they head to higher ground to seek shelter as violent storms become more and more frequent.’